When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 You will need the full Amiga 1200 chipset, including Motorola 68020, Budgie and A1200 Gayle.
 You will need an ADV101 or VP101 but you wont need the keyboard MPU.
 Memory can be taken from an Amiga 1200 too (but pay attention, some revisions come with incompatible memory that physically won’t fit).
 If you want to run the RTC you need a clock chip.

-A 23 pin video connector is not needed and in fact can not be used, instead Alicia uses a regular VGA socket, so you have to make your own RGB cable if you plan to use it with SCART f.e.
-Though you will need a PCMCIA connector, but that can also be take from an A1200 motherboard (hot air is your friend).
+A 23 pin video connector is not needed and in fact can not be used, instead Alicia uses a regular VGA socket, so you have to make your own RGB cable if you plan to use it with SCART.
+You will need a PCMCIA connector, but that can also be take from an A1200 motherboard (hot air is your friend).

 Everything else can be ordered from Mouser or Digikey.